Solidgate logo in black and white.

 Learn more about our .

-Automatic credential updates via Account Updater and network tokens
+The vault includes automatic credential updates via Account Updater and VTS/MDES network tokens, reducing involuntary churn on recurring charges.

 Payment link for a $20 product design course by Galaxy Co.
 Shows Apple Pay, Google Pay, PayPal, and card options with a "Pay 20.00 USD" button.